aiops/logsight-sdk-py/docs/source/quick_start/quick_start.rst

     logger.addHandler(handler)

 Load log data from a file
 =========================

-+ open file with your logs (many logs are available at loghub_)
++ Open a file with your log data (logs file samples from several systems are available at loghub_)
-+ read all the log records from the file
++ Read all the log records from the file
-+ split log messages and remove the timestamp
++ Split log messages and remove the timestamp
-+ the list log_records contains tuples of the form (log level, log message)
++ Store log_records with tuples of the form: (log level, log message)

 .. _loghub: https://github.com/logpai/loghub